FabioScielzoOrtiz/body_fat_prediction-Book/_build/html/_sources/intro.md

 🔻The aim is to estimate body fat percentage according to the Siri equation without using body density as a variable, as in practice it is costly to calculate.

-Machine Learning methodologies are used to find the best model to estimate (predict) the body fat percentage of individuals without the need to calculate body density.
+🔻Machine Learning methodologies are used to find the best model to estimate (predict) the body fat percentage of individuals without the need to calculate body density.

 ```{tableofcontents}
 ```